teeso/beaconsync/README.md

 		<!-- ... -->
 	</entry>

-After detecting the beacon *b41bbe2-42c2-4b84-ab96-6e9d5509138b.0.2* the app may choose to follow the corresponding &lt;entry&gt;'s &lt;link&gt; within a web browser frame, or may choose to render other content/media from the feed directly within the app.
+Then after detecting the beacon *b41bbe2-42c2-4b84-ab96-6e9d5509138b.0.2* the app might choose to render the corresponding content/media (for example the <summary> value) directly within the app, or launch the user's browser to the URL specified by <link href>.

 History
 ---